antevens/boatcontrol/README.md

 RPi/Jetson NX and have a dedicaded micro-computer for controlling your electrical system.

 I2C interface and addresses
-    Channels/Circuits are grouped up in banks of 8 for a total of 16 signals, ON/OFF for each relay.
-The I2C addresses can be modified using solder jumpers next to the IO Expanders but the defaults are:
+    The I2C addresses of the IO Expanders can be modified using solder jumpers on the backside of the PCB but the defaults are:

     0x20 3A Common Input DC #1-8
     0x21 3A Common Input DC #9-16